jconnell11/tof_cam/README.md

 ### Windows

 There is also a [DLL version](lib/tof_cam.dll) that runs with Windows, however you need to find the serial port associated with your sensor.
 Plug it into a USB port then open Device Manager and look for a pair of non-descript "Ports".
-Use the __lower__ of these two numbers for the "port" argument in the Python function "Start" (part of the TofCam class in [tof_cam.py](tof_cam.py)).
+In [tof_cam.py](tof_cam.py) set the "port" variable to the __lower__ of these two numbers (or set "tof_cam.port" in your main program).

-To run the demo, open a terminal window, cd to the "tof_cam" directory, then type the command below.
-The argument (1-4) sets the maximum range for the grayscale image.
+To run the demo, open a terminal window, cd to the "tof_cam" directory, then type the command below (use ^C to exit cleanly).
+The __argument__ (1-4) sets the maximum range for the grayscale image.
 Note that to display images you need to have [OpenCV](https://opencv.org/releases/) installed (the "Windows" version, obviously).

     py tof_cam.py 1